Intepat Logo

 Frequently Asked Questions About Trademark Status in India

-No. Objected and Refused are different statuses with different meanings.
-Objected means the Examiner has raised concerns that must be addressed in a written reply.
-The application remains alive.
-Most Section 9 and Section 11 objections are resolved at the written reply stage without proceeding to a hearing.
-The key variable is the quality of the reply.
-Do not abandon an objected application without consulting a trademark attorney.
+No. Objected and Refused are different statuses.
+Objected means the examiner has raised concerns you must answer in a written reply, and the application remains alive.
+Many Section 9 and Section 11 objections are resolved at the reply stage.
+The reply is due within one month of receiving the examination report.

-There is no statutory restoration mechanism for an abandoned pending application.
-The application is closed and the priority date cannot be recovered.
-A fresh application must be filed.
-A trademark attorney can advise on the fastest path to re-file and whether the grounds of abandonment can be addressed in the new application.
+There is no general statutory mechanism to restore an abandoned pending application.
+The application is closed and the priority date cannot be recovered, so a fresh application is filed.
+A trademark attorney can advise on re-filing and on whether the grounds of the lapse can be addressed in the new application.

-Both labels indicate the mark has been published in the Trade Marks Journal and that the four-month opposition window is running.
-Accepted and Advertised means the Registrar accepted the mark before ordering publication.
-Advertised bef acc means the mark was published before formal acceptance, typically because the Registrar required the opposition process to inform the acceptance decision.
-In practical terms for the brand owner, the required action is the same for both: monitor weekly, note the journal publication date, and act immediately if Opposed appears.
+Both mean the mark is published in the Trade Marks Journal and the four-month opposition window is running.
+Accepted and Advertised means the Registrar accepted the mark before publication.
+Advertised bef Acc means publication came before formal acceptance, allowed in limited circumstances.
+The action is the same for both: monitor weekly.

-If your application is at a critical stage, an Intepat trademark attorney can review your status and advise on the next step.
-Book a Consultation.
+If your application is at a deadline-bearing stage, an Intepat trademark attorney can review the status and the next action before the clock runs out.
+Book a consultation.

 SHARE